Skip to main content

 3. The student and supervisor together must agree on the organization of the paper.
 Normally the paper will have an introduction, conclusion, and references.
 The research paper should be written in such a way to be understandable to a general mathematical audience.
 While there is no expectation that original work will be included in the paper, it may be included where appropriate.

-4. The project will be evaluated by an examination committee selected by the graduate coordinator in consultation with the supervisor, which will normally consist of three faculty including the supervisor.
-Normally, one member of the examination committee is external to the department.
+4. The project will be evaluated by an examination committee selected by the supervisor in consultation with the graduate coordinator, which will normally consist of two members including the supervisor.
+Both must have grad faculty status and both members can be from the Mathematics Department.
 The student will present the project in a department seminar.
 The examination committee’s responsibility is to evaluate the project on the basis of both the oral and written presentations.

 Committees